 I created wireframes and a prototype for improving document approvals using the UX Team’s pattern library.
 We tested with internal employees and then conducted remote tests with our users.

-I worked with a product manager to add folder sharing to our document management system.
+I collaborated with a product manager to integrate folder sharing into our document management system, enabling teams to work together on groups of files within a project quickly.

 During part of my time at Workfront, I led UX in the tool’s reporting area.
 I worked to improve the existing charts and reports to help users better understand their data.
 Simplifying this chart included removing unnecessary colors, drop-shadows, text bolding, applying smarter sorting, and reducing the background color.